Signal Analysis

 Diff Signals (Semantic Diff)

-In addition to static analysis signals (emitted by lexega-sql analyze), Lexega also emits diff signals when you run Semantic Diff.
+In addition to static analysis signals (emitted by lexega-sql analyze), Lexega emits diff signals when you run Semantic Diff — they describe semantic changes between a baseline and a head version of SQL.

-- They are emitted by
+- Emitted by

 See: Semantic Diff